enoquefelipe/hpm/README.md

 Introduction
 ------------
-This is a simple, JavaEE application using the Struts2 MVC layer and module systems.
+This is a simple, JavaEE application using the Struts 2 MVC layer and module systems.